diego81b/IssueFlow/README.md

 // Also need to handle session management and token refresh
 ```
 - **Content**: "Implement user authentication"
-- **Description**: "Implement user authentication This should include OAuth2 integration with Google and GitHub Also need to handle session management and token refresh"
+- **Description**: "This should include OAuth2 integration with Google and GitHub Also need to handle session management and token refresh"

 **Block comment TODO:**
 ```javascript